ecmwf/earthkit-transforms/docs/notebooks/aggregate-examples.rst

 Aggregation examples
 ====================

-Examples of how to use the earthkit-transforms.aggregate modules
+Examples of how to use the aggregation tools in the earthkit.transforms sub-modules

 .. toctree::